FAQs

 Yes, Dr. Thomson uses IV and oral antibiotics when clinically indicated.
 Patients do get to choose natural therapies versus antibiotics in most cases.
 In all cases, Dr. Thomson and the Trillium Integrative Medicine team will work to provide treatments that will work for your health issue.

+Dr. Thomson will help guide you.
 A mold remediation company cleans a home based on specific recommendations from an IEP.
 Due to conflicts of interest, your IEP and remediation company should NOT be the same person or work for the same company.

 Dr. Thomson may recommend you contact an IEP who may then suggest you work with a mold remediation company.
 These are in cases where cleaning remediation is not successful, symptoms are recurring, or other cases.